-After 4 months of traveling around South America, Amanda at Great Big Family Adventure recommends La Paz, Bolivia as a perfect destination for toddlers.
+After 4 months of traveling around South America, Amanda at Great Big Family Adventure recommends La Paz, Bolivia as a perfect destination in South America for toddlers.

-“For a 1-3-year-old, La Paz, Bolivia would be cool.
+“For a 1 to 3-year-old, La Paz, Bolivia would be cool.
 It is a large city but connected by cable cars which are fun and cheap.
 There is a large Central Park with amusement rides and a large boardwalk over the city to Pipiripi, the local Children’s museum with lots of exciting hands-on activities for children of all ages and parents too!”

 Playing in a jungle made solely of old newspaper, glue and paint in La Paz Pipiripi childrens museum